Dick Clark's New Year's Rockin' Eve: 2017–2020: New Orleans expansion, Mariah Carey incident and return

 Despite the previous year's incident, Carey was subsequently invited to perform in Times Square again for New Year's Rockin' Eve 2018, in what media outlets described as an attempt at "redemption".
-The 2018 edition saw major ratings gains, especially in primetime; the 8:00–10:00 p.m. primetime segment reached 10.5 million viewers with a 3.1/13 rating among 18-49s, and the 10:00 p.m. hour reached 15.7 million viewers and a 5.0/20 rating among 18-49s—the highest ratings to date for the 10:00 p.m. segment.
-New Year's Rockin' Eves only major competitor on English-language network television was Fox's inaugural New Year's Eve with Steve Harvey, as NBC was committed to air Sunday Night Football if the NFL shifted a Week 17 game with playoff implications into primetime (however, the NFL decided against doing so, and NBC thus aired rerun programming in primetime instead).
+The 2018 edition saw major ratings gains, especially in primetime; the 8:00–10:00 p.m. primetime segment reached 10.5 million viewers with a 3.1/13 rating among 18–49, and the 10:00 p.m. hour reached 15.7 million viewers and a 5.0/20 rating among 18–49, the highest ratings to date for the 10:00 p.m. segment.
+New Year's Rockin' Eves only major competitor on English-language network television was Fox's inaugural New Year's Eve with Steve Harvey, as NBC was committed to air Sunday Night Football if the NFL shifted a Week 17 game with playoff implications into primetime (however, the NFL decided against doing so, and NBC aired rerun programming in primetime instead).

 On November 13, 2018, it was announced that YouTube Music would be a presenting sponsor of the 2019 edition.
 The service is also presenting sponsor of the DCP-produced American Music Awards.
 With the return of NBC's New Year's Eve after a hiatus, the 2019 edition experienced a decline in ratings to an 8.3 household share for its late-night portion, but was once again the top-rated among the New Year's specials.

 On October 7, 2019, Jenny McCarthy stated on Live with Kelly and Ryan that she would not appear as the Times Square correspondent for the 2020 edition of New Year's Rockin' Eve, citing a desire to spend the holiday with her family, and her commitments to season 3 of Fox's The Masked Singer.
 Lucy Hale would serve as Times Square correspondent in place of McCarthy, while Billy Porter of the FX series Pose hosted the New Orleans segments in place of Hale, and also performed his song "Love Yourself".
 Ciara again hosted the Hollywood concert segments.
 Longtime ABC News journalist Barbara Walters (via file footage) and other ABC personalities also played into a social media meme involving her longtime intro to the ABC newsmagazine 20/20, by noting in a segment that "This is 2020".
 The broadcast also introduced a sponsored segment featuring a "first millionaire of 2020" promotion by the Powerball lottery.